 The Rush of Anxiety

 The next group of symptoms tend to come in a wave.
-Your body experiences this immediate rush of pure adrenaline, and your heartbeat speeds up, you nausea or shakiness begins, and you start to feel the same way you would feel if you were in a dangerous situation.
+Your body experiences this immediate rush of pure adrenaline, and your heartbeat speeds up, you begin to feel nauseous, you may begin to experiencing shakiness, and you start to feel the same way you would feel if you were in a dangerous situation.

 Next comes a significant worsening of the symptoms, especially the scary ones like difficulty breathing and chest pains.
 You'll start to feel like you can't get a deep breath, and you may have a desire to yawn or cough only to feel weaker or feel your heartbeat speed up more.
 At this point you may be weak, extremely lightheaded, and/or feel your heart squeezed inside your chest.

 This can be an incredibly scary part of the attack.
-Most of these symptoms are also caused by something that is somewhat (although not entirely) preventable, even at this stage in the anxiety attack.
-It's caused by hyperventilation, which is the act of breathing out too much carbon dioxide because you're breathing too fast, too shallow, or more oxygen than your body needs.
+However, most of these symptoms are caused by hyperventilation, which is in many cases preventable; albeit somewhat difficult to entirely prevent.
+Hyperventilation is the act of breathing out too much carbon dioxide because you're breathing too fast, too shallow, or more oxygen than your body needs.

 Hyperventilation, unfortunately, creates a feeling of the exact opposite.
 It feels like you can't get enough air, which is why you have that desire to take deeper breaths.
 But when you do, or when you try to breathe in too fast or more air than you need, you actually make your hyperventilation worse.
-At this point the symptoms can be very severe, and often the person has withdrawn even further into their own head.
+At this point the symptoms can be very severe, and often the person may seem to withdraw even further into their own head.

 Feeling of Doom and Peak

 Anxiety attacks may have other symptoms as well.
 There are unusual symptoms like back pain, nerve firing, cold feet, and even itching.
 There are also severe symptoms like derealization (losing touch with reality).
-All of these are no more dangerous, but all of them can be very upsetting.
+All of these are no more dangerous, but all of them can be very concerning to the person who is experiencing them.

-Panic attacks are not dangerous events, and many of those that get them are completely healthy.
+Panic attacks are not dangerous events, and many who get them are completely healthy.
 But there are so many physical symptoms involved and so much anxiety that they often feel like something terrible is wrong with your health - even if you know you have an anxiety attack problem.

 Can You Stop An Anxiety Attack?